adlnet/xAPI-Spec/xAPI.md

 ##### Example
 The list of scopes determines the set of permissions that is being requested.
-For example,an instructor might grant "statements/read" to a client, but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with their credentials directly (such as Statements relating to their students).
+For example,an instructor might grant "statements/read" to a Client, but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with their credentials directly (such as Statements relating to their students).